Neutron Magic Numbers in $sd$ Shell from Nuclear Charge Radii within Neutron-Proton Correction around the Fermi Surface: Results and discussion

 As mentioned in the introduction part, the $N=14$ and 16 shell quenching effects are observed in O, N, Ne, and Mg isotopes.
 To investigate these characteristic magicities, the systematic evolution of charge radii along O, Ne, Mg, Si, and Ar isotopic chains are calculated with the MDC-RHB model.
 For the sake of discussion, the results obtained with and without the neutron-proton correlations around Fermi surface are marked by the RHB* and RHB models, respectively.

-The charge radii {along O, Ne, Mg, Si, and Ar isotopic chains are depicted with the DD-ME2, NL3, DD-PC1, and PK1 effective interactions as shown in Fig.~\ref{fig:radii_RHB}.} {The RHB calculations yield charge radii for $^{16-22}$O within the same order of magnitude as shown in Fig.~\ref{fig:radii_RHB}(a).
-Among of them, the effective PK1 force can just provide more accurate estimate for $^{16}$O. However, the charge radius for $^{18}$O is underestimated by all of the four selected parameters.
+The charge radii {along O, Ne, Mg, Si, and Ar isotopic chains are depicted with the DD-ME2, NL3, DD-PC1, and PK1 effective interactions as shown in Fig.~\ref{fig:radii_RHB}.} The RHB calculations yield charge radii for $^{16-22}$O within the same order of magnitude as shown in Fig.~\ref{fig:radii_RHB}(a).
+Among of them, the PK1 force provides the most accurate estimate for $^{16}$O. However, the charge radius for $^{18}$O is underestimated by all of the four forces.
 As shown in Fig.~\ref{fig:radii_RHB}(b), the systematic trend of changes of charge radii is depressed at $N = 8$ and $16$ with the RHB* model.
 This implies that the shell quenching at $N=8$ and $16$ are enhanced after the implementation of the neutron-proton correction around the Fermi surface.
-Meanwhile, this leads to the rapid increase of charge radii across the fully filled $N=8$ shell.
-It should be remarkably mentioned that such shrunken phenomenon cannot be exhibited at $N=10$.} The correction term has the effect of increasing the charge radius of $^{18}$O, therefore improving the description of its charge radius provided by {the PK1 and NL3 sets}.
+The correction term has the effect of increasing the charge radius of $^{18}$O, therefore improving the description of its charge radius provided by {the PK1 and NL3 sets}.
 The double-magic property in $^{16}$O {makes largely free of surface proton-neutron correlations}, thereby maintaining the charge radius as it was prior to the correction.